Roll20/roll20-character-sheets/Nights in the Neighborhood/README.md

-# NINGHTS IN THE NEIGHBORHOOD
+# NIGHTS IN THE NEIGHBORHOOD
 Nights in the Neighborhood roll20-character-sheet.
 Puedes descargar los archivos para jugar a Nights in the Neighborhood en Roll20.